| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 nonzero, and n must be (or round to) an integer greater than one.Logarithmic spacing means that the logarithm of the result vector is a uniformly spaced vector.
 This also means that the ratio between any two adjacent elements is constant.
 Note that even if both a and b are real, the result will be complex if they have opposite signs, and that a complex result will not necessarily form a straight line in the complex plane.

-See also linspace.
+See also linspace

-lose function locates elements of b that do not have
+function locates elements of b that do not have

 the values given by a and returns a vector containing their

 element numbers.
-For example, lose( 2,3; 0,1,2,3,4 ) returns the
+For example, lose( 2,3; 0,1,2,3,4 )

-vector (1,2,5).
+.
 One common use is in an expression such as

-A[lose(77;A.rid);], which returns all of the rows of a that
+, which returns all of the rows of a that

 don't have the row label 77.

-If a is a scalar, then lose(a;b) returns the element
+If a is a scalar, then lose(a;b)

 numbers of b, sorted from smallest to largest, for which the